-After attending the March for Life in Washington, D.C and the National Students for Life Conference, the Loyola Students for Life group returned back to Loyola University, a Catholic institution, only to find that the Women’s Resource Center of the school was putting on a show entitled The Vagina Monologues.
+After attending the National Pro-Life March in Washington, D.C and the National Students for Life Conference, the Loyola Students for Life group returned back to Loyola University, a Catholic institution, only to find that the Women’s Resource Center of the school was putting on a show entitled The Vagina Monologues.
 And the proceeds?
 Well, they were going to Planned Parenthood.
 Again, this is at a Catholic university, a faith that holds abortion to be a “grave evil.”

 Campus Ministry, including the man announcing at mass, had no idea the proceeds were going to Planned Parenthood.
 The event itself was well advertised but it wasn’t made clear that the funds were going to Planned Parenthood directly, until the group did their research.
 The Facebook event for the show stated that all proceeds from the tickets sold would go to Planned Parenthood and that 85% of sales on Vagina-themed merchandise was also being donated to Planned Parenthood.

 Planned Parenthood is the Wal-Mart of abortion vendors, committing over 320,000 abortions a year, which equals over 1 in 3.
 They have also been referred for over a dozen criminal charges by Congress for the illegal trafficking of body parts of aborted babies.

 Loyola Students for Life knows all this and they were outraged – so they decided to act.